creativecommons/network-platforms/GLAM.md

 ## Achievements - what has been done so far

-1. Stewarding the @openglam twitter account, with the help of collaborators that rotate bi-weekly and contribute content.
+1. Stewarding the [@openglam twitter account](http://twitter.com/openglam), with the help of collaborators that rotate bi-weekly and contribute content.
+More info [here](https://medium.com/creative-commons-we-like-to-share/are-you-working-in-the-openglam-arena-tweet-about-it-b73e7fdd02f1).
 2. Finished the [survey over the "OpenGLAM Principles"](https://docs.google.com/forms/d/1Vvp6c985pxdrsFvLpnbupBufiR3mxlnGIIeTupf_HM0/edit), processing results.
 3. Working [CC GLAM certificates](https://certificates.creativecommons.org/).
 4. Exploring ways to open up the OpenGLAM calls.